srid/emanote/docs/tips/js/mermaid.md

     C-->D;
 ```

-Note that mermaid.js will have trouble operating with PrismJS syntax highlighting.
+Note that mermaid.js will have trouble operating with PrismJS [[syntax-highlighting]].

 ## More examples